AN investigation is under way after the death of a young man at a popular beach party spot in Arnside.

 It is believed they were having a leaving party for the 22-year-old before he travelled to Cambodia in several weeks.

 Police, paramedics and the Bay Search and Rescue Team were called about 3.20am on Sunday.
-Mr Hardy was found on the beach lying among rocks at the foot of a cliff.
+Mr Hardy was found on the beach.

 MORE TOP STORIES: